I Am Number Four

-Not suitable under 13, PG to 15 (Violence, Disturbing scenes and themes)
+Not suitable under 13; parental guidance to 14 (violence, disturbing scenes and themes)

 This topic contains:

 - details of classification and consumer advice lines for I Am Number Four